leewc/leewc.github.io/_posts/articles/2024-05-18-upgrade-internet-from-phone-to-ethernet.md

 ## TL;DR

 I watched a few videos that inspired me to go re-cabling my phone jacks, and found that indeed, wired is always better than wireless, and if you're lucky you can upgrade without replacing any in-wall cables.
 Second takeaway is your network is as fast as the weakest link, so look everywhere to understand what the bottleneck might be.
-Also, Cat5E can go faster than the rated 1Gbps despite common myth it cannot, if your hardware supports it.
+Also, Cat5E can go faster than the rated 1Gbps despite common myth that it cannot go beyond 1Gbps, if your hardware supports it.
 Scroll down to see speed comparisions!
 As bonus I added a 2.5GbE switch and I have super fast home networking now.

+FYI: Cat5e is rated for 1Gbps at 100m.
+Running 2/5GBASE-T over Cat5e is part of the IEEE 802.3bz standard (2016), so this is not some hack - it's officially supported up to ~100m.

 ### Background